 This past June marked the 20th anniversary of a debut that changed hip-hop, Jay Z's Reasonable Doubt.
 It was an album that delivered a stern message to the rap community that New York City was still the mountaintop of the game despite the successes of contemporaries in California and the South.
 Combining Big Daddy Kane mic skills with Biggie-esque storytelling into a commercially viable potion, Jay's debut was an overture to the mainstream.
 But 1996 wasn't just a big year for New York rap because the genre's ascendant superstar was coming into his own.

 Across town, a similar revolution was manifesting itself in the form of Company Flow, a multi-cultural trio who dropped their own enigmatic debut EP Funcrusher about two weeks before Reasonable Doubt hit the shops.
 The collective of El-P, Bigg Jus, and DJ Mr. Len turned the concept of underground hip-hop sideways with a caustic sense of rhythm every bit as menacing as the music of Cocoa Brovaz and Black Moon.
-But instead of spitting tales of street dreams these guys were waxing dystopic with rhyme schemes inspired by EPMD and lyrical content coloured with imagery from their favorite sci-fi books and anime films.
+But instead of spitting tales of street dreams these guys were waxing dystopic with rhyme schemes inspired by EPMD and lyrical content colored with imagery from their favorite sci-fi books and anime films.

 "I was obsessed with Philip K. Dick," says El-P now, reflecting on the period.
 "Sort of those dystopic writers: the Orwells and the Bradburys and the Faulkners.
 That and we were also watching animation and we were watching Holy Mountain.
 Crazy Japanimation shit.
 Just anything we could get our hands on, we were just sucking up everything that we loved and were getting into.
 The rawer it was, the more interesting it was for us.
 So it was really just this garbage dump of everything we were thinking and everything we felt that was funny or fucked up, and we just tried to fit it into the scope of this real grimy, raw shit."

 "One of the lines that really clicked on me was 'Phonetically abort it try to distort it and catch a silent scream, fetus' from 'Bad Touch Example,'" Len remembers. " Silent Scream was a movie about abortion they would show you in health class.
 So when El was telling me about that verse after he was done recording, I was like, 'Dude, that Silent Scream shit is fucked up!'
-But that's why we all got along: We shared this real dark sense of humour."
+But that's why we all got along: We shared this real dark sense of humor."

 With their against-the-grain attitude—their credo was "Independent as Fuck"— Company Flow represented an essential avant-garde impulse in New York hip-hop culture.
 Even as the genre was becoming increasingly mainstream and commercial, they were the leaders of a vital countercultural scene.
 Although their run together was brief and yielded a relatively small body of work, they laid the groundwork, often directly, with subsequent pursuits, for a generation of underground hip-hop to come.
 In 1996, there was nothing like Company Flow; two decades later, that's still true.